Rhododendron sect. Tsutsusi: Distribution

-Temperate and subtropical regions of China and Japan, but also found occasionally in Korea, Thailand, Burma, Laos and India.
+Temperate and subtropical regions of China and Japan, but also found occasionally in Korea, Thailand, Myanmar, Laos and India.

 Cultivation

 The Tsutsusi are amongst the most popular of the cultivated azaleas, and were cultivated in China and Japan prior to their introduction to Europe, and have an important role in the horticultural industry.
 They are grown as landscape plants in appropriate climates, and also as potted plants and Bonsai.